vikas-kukreti/vikas-kukreti/README.md

 - Singing 🎤
 - Cooking 🧑‍🍳

-🤝 Would love to collaborate on open-source projects related to Javascript, Backend (Node, Golang) or Application Development
+🤝 Would love to collaborate on open-source projects related to Javascript (React, Core), Backend (Golang, Java, Node.JS) or Application Development

 ### 📫 Get in touch
 - vikaskukreti10@gmail.com